Abpa007/Expense_Tracker/README.md

 ### 📌 Dashboard

-* Category-wise expense visualization
-* Monthly trend graph
-* Filter expenses by date range
+* Track expenses with category-wise breakdown
+* Visual graphs and filtering

 ### 📌 Expenses Page

 * List expenses with filters
-* Edit & delete functionality
+* Edit and delete functionality

 ### 📌 Add Expense Page

-* Add new expenses easily
+* Easy form to add new expenses

 ---

-## 🚀 Future Enhancements (Scope)
+## 🚀 Future Enhancements

-✅ Email notifications for expenses
+✅ Email notifications for expense tracking
 ✅ Export expenses as CSV/PDF
 ✅ Multi-user support
 ✅ Light/Dark mode toggle
-✅ Advanced filters and search
-✅ Monthly budget goals
+✅ Monthly budget goals and reminders

 ---

 ## 🤝 Contributions

-PRs are welcome for enhancements, refactors, and features to improve this project.
+Contributions are welcome.
+Please fork the repo, create a feature branch, commit changes, and open a PR.

 ---

 ## 📩 Contact

-For **collaborations, questions, or freelance work:**
+For **collaboration, questions, or freelance requests:**

 * **Email:** [abhaypanchal095@gmail.com](mailto:abhaypanchal095@gmail.com)
 * **GitHub:** [Abpa007](https://github.com/Abpa007)

 ---

-## ⭐ If you found this project helpful, please consider giving it a ⭐ on GitHub.
+## ⭐ If you found this project helpful, please give it a ⭐ on GitHub!

 ---